digital-asset/daml/docs/source/tools/export.rst

 initially created that contract is not visible to any of the configured parties.
-This may also occur if a contract was archived before the configured start offset, such that it is neither part of the recreated ACS nor created in any of the exported transactions.
+This may also occur if a contract was archived before the configured start offset, such that it is neither part of the recreated ACS nor created in any of the exported transactions, and another live contract retains a reference to this archived contract.

 Contracts Created and Referenced in Same Transaction
 ====================================================